Tutorial: Fiber Laser Basics

 Fiber laser architectures:

 The various architectures shown below are intended to provide the reader with an overview of the typical constraints which dictate some typical fiber laser architectures.
 Of course, many variants do exist and good simulation software like RP-Fiber-Power is mandatory to determine the best architecture.

 Note that for clarity purposes, the isolators (at every stage) and monitoring photodiodes are not show in the figures below.

 CW fiber lasers are generally made by an end-pumped simple Bragg grating based cavity with some amplifying stages when there are specific requirements constraining the optical output characteristics (i.e. wavelength etc.)

 A typical CW fiber laser architecture is shown in Figure 14 below.
 A multiple pumped cavity is used to generate a high power level.
 It is generally preferable to take a very long length of fiber to maximize absorption and avoid any remnant light on both sides of the grating which may be coming from the pumps on the other side.

 Choosing a long length of fiber reduces the overall inversion level within the active fiber.
 As explained in Figure 3, the combined effect of absorption and emission makes the most favorable emission area for Yb3+ between 1030 and 1100 nm depending on the population inversion ratio of the ions.
 The lower the inversion level, the more the wavelength increases.
-This is the reason why the wavelength of a KW class CW fiber laser is generally higher than 1080 or even 1010 nm.
+This is the reason why the wavelength of a KW class CW fiber laser is generally higher than 1080 up to 1100 nm.